 The history of The Suicide is a sad and horrifying one.
 Written in 1928, it originally received only one performance: a dress rehearsal held late at night in front of the censorship board of the Central Committee of the Communist Party.
-Stalin was supposed to turn up; he didn’t.
+Stalin was supposed to turn up; at the last minute, he didn’t show.
 The play was banned, never to be performed in Soviet Russia.
 Playwright Nikolai Erdman was exiled to Siberia; the play’s director, Vsevolod Meyerhold, was accused of treason and executed by firing squad in the purges of the mid-30s; his wife – assistant director Zinaida Raikh – was stabbed to death in their apartment by NKVD agents.
 The Suicide made some terrible people very, very angry: truth to power.

 Later on, each character from the play-outside-the-play turned up in the play itself, in a role which recalled the traits of their historical ‘character’: Erdman as Semyon, the play’s hero, for instance; the thuggish Kaganovich (the “Butcher of Ukraine”) as Pugachev, the butcher; Meyerhold and Raikh as Alexandr and Margarita.
 This layering of character and physical work gave the acting style both bite and depth.